Positive Cones of the Projectivization of a parabolic vector bundle and Their Products over a Curve: Positive cones of parabolic projective bundles

+In this section, we explicitly compute generators of the numerical group and the pseudoeffective cone of a parabolic projective bundle over a curve.

-From now on, assume that $X$ is a smooth projective curve with $D$ being a reduced effective divisor on it.
-By $\e$, we mean a parabolic vector bundle on $X$ with the parabolic structure on $D$ and having fixed rational parabolic weights.
-There exists a smooth projective curve $Y$, and a finite Galois morphism
+From now on, it is assumed that $X$ is a smooth projective curve with $D$ being a reduced effective divisor on $X$.
+Denote by $E_{\ast}$ a parabolic vector bundle on $X$, with a fixed parabolic structure along $D$, whose all the parabolic weights are rational numbers.